Skip to content

 An installer who doesn't sell cellulose has a commercial reason to tell you to rip it out and put their product in.
 That doesn't make them wrong, but it does mean the advice should rest on a test or a documented fault, not on talking down a competitor's product.

-My honest message hasn’t changed in 40 years: test, don’t panic; test, don’t rip out.
+My message hasn’t changed in 40 years: test, don’t panic; test, don’t rip out.
 A documented fault, a leak, vermin, fire damage, is a real reason to act.
 A vague worry or a sales pitch isn’t.
 If you want a second set of eyes before you commit to anything, that’s exactly what I’m here for, including telling you to leave it alone if that’s the right answer.

-The genuinely dangerous one
+The actually dangerous one

 What “Mr Fluffy” actually is, so you know it isn’t your cellulose.